 A tip: try looking at round trip, one way and multi-city flights when you’re searching.
 I used to assume round trip was the cheapest.
 But I recently found some great one way tickets which surprised me.
 I also search on different sites to compare prices (never trust what you see is the best price, always compare).

 First, we searched all the different travel apps, websites and blogs as well as outlets like TimeOut.
 We began with Buenos Aires.
 Researching neighborhoods as we booked hotels was helpful too because through that and with friend recommendations we picked a safe and trendy place to stay in Buenos Aires.

-We made a list of stuff we knew we wanted to do: tango lesson, museum visits, cooking class, etc. And then we planned our days based around those and the location.
+We made a list of stuff we knew we wanted to do in Argentina: tango lesson, museum visits, cooking class, etc. And then we planned our days based around those and the location.
 If the museum was on the other side of the city than the cooking class, we put them on separate days and realigned our days based on other things we wanted to do in the area.
 So we ended up planning the days based first on what event we wanted to do most that day and then on the location.
 This will hopefully save us money on taxis too.

 Iguazu Falls was simpler to plan than Buenos Aires since we are going for one day.
 But we still wanted to make sure we got the best tour of the falls.
 So researching companies took time.

 Patagonia has been a little more complicated since it is more remote than a city.
-This is where recommendations really helped us out!
+This is where travel recommendations really helped us out!

 I love getting recommendations wherever I go.
 If I don’t know someone who has been there I read blogs, I search social media and I try to piece together ideas that way (aside from the usual research).
 We had a lot of recs for Buenos Aires too which have been awesome.
 But for Patagonia they have been key.
 I wasn’t sure if we needed a car (we don’t think we do now), what airport to fly to, what spot to stay (we don’t want to camp outside) and what to wear (still need to spend time figuring this out).